It’s only natural, after experiencing one relationship with a narcissist, to yearn to avoid another.

 6. Practice balanced giving and receiving (from love, not fear)

-The narcissist feeds off the codependent’s fear that, in order to feel worthwhile and deserving of love, they must please, never disappoint, gain the narcissist’s approval, and the like.
+The NPD feeds off the codependent’s fear that, in order to feel worthwhile and deserving of love, they must please, never disappoint, gain the narcissist’s approval, and the like.
 To the detriment of both, the narcissist takes full advantage of a codependent’s “neediness” to be regarded as nothing but kind, loving, unselfish, nice, and so on (even at the expense of their own needs).
-Deep down, the narcissist also views kindness and empathy with others feelings and needs, as weakness and inferiority, and endless opportunities for them to shake another’s sense of self and security, instill them with fear, obtain a slavish servitude, and so on.
+Deep down, the narcissist also views kindness and empathy with others feelings and needs, as weakness and inferiority, and exploits every opportunity to shake their partner’s sense of self and security, instill them with fear, self-doubt, self-blame, which then justifies expecting a slavish servitude, and so on.

-To succeed, the codependent must make reaching to heal and cultivate authenticity a priority focus, their mantra.
-It’s theirs to understand that change is not possible without a stop in what they do, and that’s the only part they have total and complete control over!
-This “giving” of self, attention, time, etc., is what supplies energy, and enables narcissistic patterns.
+To succeed, the codependent must make their own healing and cultivation of an authentic core self a priority focus, their mantra.
+It’s theirs to understand that change is not possible without first putting a stop in what they do inside.
+This is critical especially because, in truth, it is the only part each and every human being has total and complete control over!

-The overarching solution for the codependent is to cultivate an authentic presence from within, which allows the codependent to take critical action to:
+The overarching solution for the codependent is to cultivate an authentic presence from within, critical actions and mindfully practices of:

-- Emotionally detach from rescuing the narcissist from what is his alone to do.
+- Emotionally detaching from rescuing the narcissist from what is his alone to do.

-- Stop allowing the narcissist to treat them like a universal receptacle for absorbing pain.
+- Refusing to allow the NPD to treat them like a universal receptacle for absorbing pain and blame.

-- Let go of depending on the narcissist for a sense of their own value and emotional security.
+- No longer depending on the narcissist for a sense of feeling valued, safe, cared for, being treated thoughtfully, and so on.

-- Realize the narcissist cannot genuinely care or validate the codependent’s pain (unless they first give up their false-self reality!).
+- Realizing the narcissist cannot genuinely care or validate the codependent’s pain (unless they first give up their false-self reality, which is not likely!).

-- Understand that turning to the narcissist for validation is like trying to squeeze juice from a raisin.
+- Understanding that needing validation from an NPD is like trying to squeeze juice from a raisin.

 From this place, right actions will follow.
 The “solution” will not be easy for the narcissist, or the codependent.
 Old habits, ingrained from childhood, early survival-love fears, passed from one generation to the next, etc., are not easy to change.

-Nevertheless, the codependent must come to realize and accept that, unless the narcissist cultivates an interest and determination to handle their own pain and wounds in healthy ways, they can never be the presence that validates their sense of self and security.
+It’s critical to realize that unless the NPD cultivates an interest and determination to handle their own pain and wounds in healthy ways, they can never be the presence they need in their life to validate their own sense of self and security.